-During the Initial Coverage Stage, your share of the cost of a covered drug will be a copayment.
+During the Initial Coverage Stage, your share of the cost of a covered drug will be either a copayment or coinsurance.

-As shown in the table below, the amount of the copayment depends on the cost-sharing tier.
+As shown in the table below, the amount of the copayment or coinsurance depends on the costsharing tier.
 Sometimes the cost of the drug is lower than your copayment.
 In these cases, you pay the lower price for the drug instead of the copayment.